Ohio Catastrophic Injury & Product Liability Lawyer: Degloving Injury

 A degloving injury is one of the most severe, painful and physically deforming injuries that can occur.
 The injury to the hand is especially challenging as the irreplaceable quality of the hand skin presents challenges to the most skilled surgeons.
 When combined with severe fractures, a degloving injury may result in amputation.
 There are generally two mechanism that present with sufficient type of force and materials to cause a degloving injury: (1) vehicle accidents; and (2) industrial accidents.

-Joe Lyon is an experienced and highly rated Ohio catastrophic injury and product liability lawyer.
+Joe Lyon is an experienced Cincinnati catastrophic injury lawyer and Ohio product liability lawyer.
 His practice has managed successful industrial degloving cases which ensured clients with appropriate, high quality medical care and compensatory damages.

 Degloving Injury Definition